ObsMod/pylawr/docs/source/user/inference.rst

 These tuning parameters can be time-depending and have to be inferred from current radar data.
-Often maximum likelihood training is used for this task, but in an operational radar settings this method is to expensive.
+Often maximum likelihood training is used for this task, but in an operational radar settings this method is too expensive.
 Here, we treat the tuning parameters as unknown state, which should be inferred from radar data.
 As inference algorithm, we use a sequential importance resampling particle